Kevin Guppy

-Kevin Guppy (born January 29, 1987 in Chino Hills, California) is a former American professional soccer player.
+Kevin Guppy (born January 29, 1987) is an American former professional soccer player.

 Career

 Youth and amateur

 Guppy was a two-sport athlete at Chino Hills High School, where he played four years of soccer under head coach Kyle Shuler, earning All-Sierra League accolades his last two years and being named team MVP in his freshman and sophomore campaigns.
 His second sport was football.

 He went on to play four years of college soccer at California State University, Northridge as a goalkeeper, where he received All-Big West Honors four straight years, after being named to the First Team in 2005 in 2008, the Honorable Mention list in 2006, and the Second Team in 2007.
 In addition, he earned third-team College Soccer News All-Freshman, first-team All-Big West Conference and Goalkeeper of the Year honors in his first season at Northridge.

 During his college years Guppy also spent three seasons with the San Fernando Valley Quakes of the USL Premier Development League, helping them reach the PDL playoffs in 2007 and 2008, and making 43 career appearances overall.